DylanAkp/HiberSend/README.md

 ## ⌨️ Credits

-This repo is just stupids scripts
+This repo is basically some stupids scripts
 All credits goes to :

 Hiberfile : https://github.com/HiberFile/HiberFile